Scene Breaks in Books and Manuscripts

 This symbol is often flattened into a line now, though, which is known as a dinkus:

-In a manuscript meanwhile, it is common for authors to use the pound sign for scene breaks:
+In a manuscript meanwhile, it is common for authors to use this symbol for section breaks:

-This tells the typesetter who receives the manuscript where to include scene breaks.
+No matter what the symbol is called, it tells the typesetter who receives the manuscript where to include section breaks.

 Proofreading and Scene Breaks

 There is no single standard method for marking section breaks in a book or manuscript.
-Some people prefer a blank line.
-Others use a symbol.
+Some people prefer a blank line, while others use a symbol.
 And some use a mix of both for different breaks.
 This is ultimately a decision for the author, publisher, or typesetter responsible.

 When proofreading, your main role will be to check for consistency, including in terms of: